South Park (video game): Multiplayer

 In Head-to-Head mode, the players select a level, characters, and game style (time-limited, damage limited, or unending).
 The Microsoft Windows version allows for online head-to-head play.

 In the PlayStation and Nintendo 64 versions, upon reaching select stages in single player mode, codes are revealed.
 These can then be input into the "Cheesy Poofs Decoder" to unlock additional characters for Head-to-Head play.
 All characters are unlocked in the Microsoft Windows version.

 In the Nintendo 64 version, the player can choose between 20 characters and 17 multiplayer levels, while on the PlayStation version, only two players can play and are limited to six multiplayer levels and 20 characters.
 The Microsoft Windows Version adds four new levels titled Mustard Block, Sartin Dippity!, Tabun Dance, and Soman Go!.
 Four extra characters were also added in the Microsoft Windows version: Shelly, Satan, Jesus, and Santa.

 Premise

 A mysterious comet is approaching the earth, described by the opening narration as a force of concentrated evil that no bastion of decency can stand against.
 As it comes closer, South Park is beset by enemies, including rabid mutant turkeys, deformed clones of the townsfolk, alien visitors, berserk robots, and sentient killer toys.
 Stan, Kyle, Cartman and Kenny hear about the dangers from Chef, and take up arms to investigate their sources and defend the town.

 Development

 Acclaim Entertainment announced in early 1998 that it had acquired the license to produce PC and console video games based on South Park, and anticipated that it would start releasing such games in 1999.
+Iguana Entertainment developed South Park in six months using their game engine from Turok 2: Seeds of Evil.